Aguapanela: Uses

-Many claims have been made about the beneficial effects of aguapanela, based on beliefs such as having more vitamin C than orange juice or as many rehydrating minerals as Gatorade.
-Popular belief also considers it a helpful drink for the treatment of colds.
-However, much like softdrinks, it is almost exclusively just sugar water.
+Many claims have been made about the beneficial effects of aguapanela, based on assumptions such as having more vitamin C than orange juice or as many rehydrating minerals as Gatorade.
+It is also popularly considered a helpful drink for the treatment of colds.
+However, much like soft drinks, it is almost exclusively sugar water.

 Today, aguapanela has gone from being a blue-collar drink to one that can be found in upscale café boutiques in Colombia as a tea.

 Canelazo is an alcoholic version of aguapanela with cinnamon and aguardiente added to it.
 Sugar is rubbed on the edges of the glass when served.